Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 Class Struggle and Social Inequality

-The theory posits that capitalist societies inherently give rise to social inequalities, resulting in a class struggle between the dominant class and the marginalized working class.
+The theory posits that capitalist societies inherently give rise to social inequalities, resulting in a class struggle between the dominant class and the marginalised working class.

-This struggle is fueled by the unequal distribution of resources and opportunities, leading to social divisions and ongoing conflict.
-Social inequalities and injustices further intensify this conflict, as marginalized groups strive to challenge and alter the status quo.
+This struggle is fuelled by the unequal distribution of resources and opportunities, leading to social divisions and ongoing conflict.
+Social inequalities and injustices further intensify this conflict, as marginalised groups strive to challenge and alter the status quo.

 • Capitalist societies breed social inequalities.